Choosing the Best Search of UCC Records

 Use an Expanded UCC Information Search to find names that may not come up when using the standard UCC Information search logic.
-It will mimic, if you wish, the standard UCC Information search logic to find the same results a certified search in our office would.
-If you have the filing number of a document held in our office, simply select the File Number Search tab and retrieve the specific file you want.
+It can mimic the standard UCC Information search logic to find the same results a certified search in our office would.
+If you have the filing number of a document held in our office, select the File Number Search tab and retrieve the specific file you want.

 We recommend that you use the Expanded UCC Information Search before a standard search to ensure you know the exact debtor name used on the filing.